 The architect in this film, played by Jeremy Irons, lives in the penthouse of a luxury Brutalist apartment tower of his own design.
 The architect’s wife mocks him from atop a white stallion that she rides around the rooftop terrace.
 He is indirectly responsible for the deaths of almost everyone in the building, as the potted community of people living in his literally brutal tower (sorry) become increasingly insular, hooked on the mod cons.
 Tension develops between those on the lower and higher floors and feral violence erupts.
 The protagonist, Robert Laing, played by Tom Hiddleston, eats the architect’s dog.
 It might be either a critique of socialist collectivism or Thatcherite individualism, but perhaps works best as an admittedly cartoonish warning against hubris in architecture.

 An antidote to the above might be Columbus, an American film which pairs the unique modernist architecture of Columbus, Indiana with a pair of attractive young people in pleasingly bland Muji-esque outfits talking about their feelings.
-The film isn’t quite a rom-com but it also isn’t not a rom-com either and that’s rather lovely.
+The film isn’t quite a rom-com but it also isn’t not a rom-com either.

 The couple strike up a friendship when brought together by chance in the small town, and do a lot of talking in and around mid-century modernist buildings by Eero Saarinen and I.M.
 Pei.